windhamdavid/show/README.md

 ---
 ### Notes:
-2016 - Published while I was serving on Clemson technology advisory committee and used to train district staff at Greenwood School district 50.
+- 2016 - Published ( while I was serving on Clemson technology advisory committee )
-2022 - Migrated it a new server and domain.
+- 2022 - Migrated it a new server and domain.